OURABAHroumaissa/Mediatheque/README.md

 Run `npm i json-server` to install the data server

-Run `npm run start:db` for a data server.
+Run `npm run start:db` to run the data server.
 Navigate to `http://localhost:3000/`.
 The application will automatically reload if you change any of the source files.

 To access or see data just add the object name to the URL (exemple `http://localhost:3000/Films` to see the array Filns)